Use wired Ethernet for real-time control

 def check_beacon(pkt): if not pkt.haslayer(Dot11Beacon): return bssid = pkt[Dot11].addr2 ssid_elt = pkt[Dot11Elt] ssid = ssid_elt.info.decode(errors="ignore") if ssid_elt.ID == 0 else "" if bssid in seen_aps: return seen_aps[bssid] = ssid status = "APPROVED" if ssid in APPROVED_SSIDS else "ROGUE" print(f"[{status}] SSID='{ssid}' BSSID={bssid}")

-# Requires monitor mode: sudo ip link set wlan0 down# sudo iw wlan0 set monitor control# sudo ip link set wlan0 upsniff(iface="wlan0", prn=check_beacon, store=False, timeout=60)print(f"\nTotal APs detected: {len(seen_aps)}")rogue = {b: s for b, s in seen_aps.items() if s not in APPROVED_SSIDS}print(f"Rogue APs: {len(rogue)}")Run this script periodically from a laptop with a wireless adapter in monitor mode.
-Any SSID not in the approved list warrants investigation.
+# Requires monitor mode: sudo ip link set wlan0 down# sudo iw wlan0 set monitor control# sudo ip link set wlan0 upsniff(iface="wlan0", prn=check_beacon, store=False, timeout=60)print(f"\nTotal APs detected: {len(seen_aps)}")rogue = {b: s for b, s in seen_aps.items() if s not in APPROVED_SSIDS}print(f"Rogue APs: {len(rogue)}")Run the script periodically from a laptop with a wireless adapter in monitor mode.
+Any SSID outside the approved list warrants investigation.
 A rogue AP broadcasting “PlantWiFi” with a different BSSID than the approved APs indicates an evil twin attack.

-No wireless for real-time control
+Use wired Ethernet for real-time control

 Use wired Ethernet for PLC-to-drive and PLC-to-IO connections.
 Reserve wireless for HMIs, laptops, and monitoring sensors.